-|Kitikmeot:||Kugluktuk, Cambridge Bay, Gjoa Haven, Taloyoak, Kugaaruk (Pelly Bay)|
+|Kitikmeot:||Kugluktuk, Cambridge Bay, Gjoa Haven, Taloyoak, Kugaaruk|

 There are no local executives associated with the NTA.
 Every school in Nunavut has a School Representative.
-The School Rep. is a contact for the NTA in each school.
-He/She passes on information or updates coming from the central office in Iqaluit to their staff.
-You should find out who is the School Representative of your future school, and make contact with them; this person can assist you with any questions or concerns that you may have.
+The School Representative is a contact for the NTA in each school.
+He/She passes on information or updates coming from the central office in Iqaluit, and from regional executive to the NTA members in their workplace, and also relays information from members to elected representatives and staff.

-Through the Nunavut Professional Improvement Committee, on which two NTA members sit, members have the resources of a Professional Improvement Coordinator and Professional Improvement Fund Administrator.
-With Article 16 of the current Collective Agreement, all NTA members are eligible to apply for short-term assistance to complete non-credit certificate, distance, and university courses.
-As well, each NTA member is entitled to five professional improvement days in an academic year.
+Through the Nunavut Professional Improvement Committee, on which two NTA members sit, all members have the resources of two Professional Improvement Coordinators and Professional Development Fund Administrator.
+Through Article 16 of the current Collective Agreement, all NTA members are eligible to apply for short-term assistance to complete a number of Professional Development Activities including distance ed courses, summer and intersession courses, Inuit language activities, and more.

 As well, each NTA member participates in five professional development days in an academic year.
 PD days are either individual/ group planned, or in some years, there are regional or territorial conferences planned.